Isuzu MU-X: Thailand

-The second generation MU-X in Thailand is offered with two engine options: a 1.9-litre turbo diesel and a 3.0-litre turbo diesel.
+The second generation MU-X in Thailand is offered with two engine options: a 1.9-litre and 3.0-litre turbocharged diesel engines.
 The 1.9-litre is used for four variants: 1.9 Active, 1.9 Luxury, 1.9 Elegance and 1.9 Ultimate; while the 4JJ3-TCX engine is exclusive to the 3.0 Elegance, 3.0 Ultimate and 3.0 Ultimate 4WD.
-The 3.0-litre turbo-diesel engine received a power bump compared to the previous generation, from 177 PS to 190 PS.

 The facelifted MU-X is available in four trim levels: Active, Elegant, Ultimate and RS.
-The 3.0-litre turbo-diesel engine is standard on the RS trim but optional on the Elegant and Ultimate trim levels, and a 4x4 option on the RS trim.
+The 3.0-litre turbocharged diesel engine is standard on the RS trim but optional on the Elegant and Ultimate trim levels, and a 4x4 option on the RS trim.
 In November 2024, the 1.9-litre turbocharged diesel engine option was replaced with the 2.2-litre turbocharged diesel engine.
 In October 2025, the MU-X received ADAS system in all grades, upgraded shock absorbers and the 3.0-litre turbocharged diesel engine was no longer available with the Elegant and Ultimate trims.
+In February 2026, the 4x4 option was made available for the Ultimate and RS trims equipped with the 2.2-litre turbocharged diesel engine.